Ten incredibleUK places that feel like you’re abroadExplore a variety of stunning spots without a car

 1. The Norfolk Broads

-- Refreshments: Eat your broodje kaas (cheese sarnie) with gouda on the bench near Berney Arms Windmill, four miles from the nearest road, or a bowl of sustaining clam chowder outside the Beach Hut in Great Yarmouth, facing a long, level beach stretching out to the distant sea.
+- Refreshments: Eat your broodje kaas (cheese sarnie) with gouda on the bench near Berney Arms Windmill, four miles from the nearest road.
+For a bowl of sustaining clam chowder, head to the Beach Hut in Great Yarmouth.
+Here you can eat outside facing a long, level beach stretching out to the distant sea.

 - See our adventures around Norwich and Norfolk.